lacareer/Serverless-Pattern/Module-5-CICD/ReadMe.md

 🙆 If you encounter a Validation Error similar to the following: "(ValidationError) when calling the DeleteStack operation: Role ws-patterns-pipeline-PipelineStackCloudFormationEx-XXXXXXXXXXXX is invalid or cannot be assumed", take these steps:

+# This suggestion did not work for me
 Open AWS Management Console
 Navigate to IAM (Identity and Access Management) Create a new role using the role name from your error message and: